shumkaevgenii/java-dbwork/README.md

 Working with MySQL database using JDBC and MyBatis

-# Createad by Shumka Evgenii
+# Createad by Shumka Evgenii shumkaevgenii@mail.ru